Alexander G. Assaley, III, AIF®

-Each day, I focus on empowering others through imparting financial knowledge and helping them make progress in any way that I can.
+Each day, I focus on empowering others by delivering financial know-how, helping them make progress, and improving their life.
 Like most people, I’ve faced challenges throughout life that have helped me understand how overwhelming and hard it can be to navigate personal finance, no matter how much you’re worth.
 From a young age, I’ve used experiences to help me grow and strive to be the best version of myself.
-Today, I borrow from the lessons in order to help make complex retirement plans simple and straightforward for employers and employees.
+Today, I borrow from these lessons in order to help make complex retirement plans simple and straightforward for employers and employees.

 How I got here:

-For me, finance is in my genes in a way.
-My father was a financial advisor, as well as my uncle.
-I guess they rubbed off on me a bit, but I admit, I didn’t think I would end up working in financial services.
-Through my family, experiences, and challenges, I learned that, despite the general perception, becoming a financial advisor was a way to help working Americans achieve their goals and live a better life.
+In a way, finance is in my genes.
+My father was a financial advisor, and my uncle still works as an advisor today.
+I guess they rubbed off on me a bit, but I admit, I didn’t predict I would end up working in financial services.
+Through my family, experiences, and challenges, I learned that, despite the general perception, serving people around their money – as their financial advisor, is a tremendous way to help working Americans achieve their goals and live better life.

-As for education, I received my Bachelor’s degree in Economics from West Virginia University and hold the FINRA Series 7, Series 63, and Series 66 securities registrations as an Investment Advisor Representative with Commonwealth Financial Network.
+As for education, I received my Bachelor’s degree in Economics from West Virginia University and I'm an Investment Advisor Representative (IAR) through Global Retirement Partners (GRP).
 I have also earned the Accredited Investment Fiduciary® (AIF®) professional designation, awarded by the Center for Fiduciary Studies, which is associated with the University of Pittsburgh.

 Learn more about my road to becoming an advisor here.

 What I do really well: